 Dr. Stephen Bradley

-He has been working for the last seven years with Hope Trust, Co.
+At a time of immense change, and challenge, for mental health services in Ireland, he is also interested in issues around how to encourage and support communities to become more ‘mental health friendly’.
+He has been working for the last ten years with Hope Trust, Co.
 Roscommon in developing workshops that aim to equip individuals and community groups to be better able to ‘care’ for family, friends and neighbours.

-He is married to Carol, has two daughters and one granddaughter
+He is married to Carol, has two daughters and one granddaughter.